 According to OutsourcingPharma.com, the global CRO market was worth $27 billion in 2014, and is expected to grow at an annual rate of 6% over the next 6 years.
 One driving force behind this growth is outsourcing of clinical trials.
 North America houses the largest share of the CRO market, followed by Europe.
 Asia-Pacific is the fastest growing region for CRO activity.

 Outsourcing clinical trials requires complying with regulatory requirements, approval processes, and medical conduct in the respective countries where CROs operate.
 This means documents such as clinical summary reports, investigator brochures, and patient informed consent forms may need to be translated by medical translators into local languages.
-Medical translation requires far higher attention to detail than other types of translation, as people’s health and lives are at risk.
-In other words, outsourcing clinical trials requires impeccable medical translation.
+Medical document translation requires far higher attention to detail than other types of translation, as people’s health and lives are at risk.
+In other words, outsourcing clinical trials requires the impeccable translation of clinical trial documents.

-Medical translation, however, presents several challenges to medical translators.
-Below, we explore some of the challenges faced by medical translators when translating for clinical trials.
+Medical document translation, however, presents several challenges to medical translators.
+Below, we explore some of the challenges faced by medical translators when dealing with the translation of clinical trial documents.

 Medical Translation Challenges